wanjun3211/playWright_testing_WebSubmitForm/README.md

 # Playwright testing a web application form

 ## The scripts is using TypeCripts, testing eight sections of the web app.
-The main test file could be found under the tests folder, which is called
+The main test file could be found under the tests folder, which is called WebFormTesting.Spec.ts

 1. Form is submitted with required fields
 2. Form is submitted with required fields - form is cleared after submit